tektoncd/cli/docs/cmd/tkn_taskrun_cancel.md

     tkn taskrun cancel foo -n bar

+Cancel a TaskRun and print the result as JSON:

+    tkn taskrun cancel foo -n bar -o json

+Cancel a TaskRun and print the result as YAML:

+    tkn taskrun cancel foo -n bar -o yaml

 ### Options

 ```
   -h, --help            help for cancel
+  -o, --output string   Output format.
+One of: json|yaml
 ```

 ### Options inherited from parent commands